Baklava

 • Pinch of cloves

-Divide sheets into three approximately equal stacks.
-Cover the bottom of a 13″ x 9″ baking pan with margarine, spreading it around with a pastry brush for full coverage.
-Place the first stack of phyllo sheets in the pan, and press down at the corners so the edges go up the sides.
-Cut the remaining two stacks in half – you now have four piles of half sheets.
+Unfold phyllo and divide sheets into three approximately equal stacks.
+Cover the bottom of a 9″ x 13″ baking pan with margarine, spreading it around with a pastry brush for full coverage.
+Place the first stack of phyllo sheets in the pan and press down ad the corners so the edges go up the sides.
+Cut the remaining two stacks in half – you should now have four piles of half sheets.

 Start layering the baklava in this order: